Workers Compensation Dividend Plans

 Dividends Are Not Guaranteed

-Insurers that offer dividend plans cannot guarantee that their plans will actually pay a dividend.
+Insurers cannot guarantee that a dividend plan will actually pay a dividend.
 The decision to pay (or not pay) a dividend is made by the insurer's board of directors.
-If the board vetoes a dividend due to the insurer's poor financial results or some other reason, none will be paid.
-Thus, insurers cannot promise that you will receive a dividend.
-If a dividend has been declared, it is typically paid several months after a policy has expired.
+The board may veto a dividend for reasons such as the insurer's poor financial results.
+If the board declares a dividend, policyholders generally receive it a few months after their policy has expired.

-While retro plans and safety groups not dividend plans, they can lower your cost of workers compensation insurance.
+Two alternatives to dividend plans are retro plans and safety groups.
+Both are effective tools for lowering your cost of workers compensation insurance.
 A retrospective rating (retro) plan can help you save money on premiums if you have few or no losses.
-The premium you pay for a policy depends on the losses you incur during the term of that policy.
+The premium you pay for a policy depends on your current (not historic) loss experience.

 Safety groups pay dividends to members to reward them for good loss experience.
 A safety group is a program that pools premiums and losses of similar employers.
-If the group as a whole has a favorable loss experience, each member receives a dividend.
-The dividend is determined by the loss experience of the group, not of individual members.
+If the entire group has a favorable loss experience, each member receives a dividend.
+The dividend is determined by the loss experience of the group, not individual members.

 California Department of Insurance, "Workers Compensation Insurance," page 25, accessed February 25, 2020.